thewaspcat/qa-portfolio/docs/index.md

 ## Next Steps

-Explore the QA workflow in a clear sequence: start with the featured case study to see the end-to-end process, then review the manual test cases, the defect reports, and finally the automation scripts.
+Explore the QA workflow in a clear sequence: start with the featured case study , then review the manual test cases, the defect report, and finally the automation scripts.

 You can navigate the portfolio in this order:

 Featured Case Study → Manual Test Cases → Defect Reports → Automation Scripts

-This sequence shows the full story—from the workflow overview to the detailed test cases, the defects uncovered, and the automation that reinforces manual testing.
+This sequence shows the full story—from the workflow overview to the detailed test cases, the defect uncovered, and the automation that reinforces manual testing.

 ---